anshumansing/Minikube/README_LitmusChaos_ClusterScope.md

 # 9. Verify the details on Grafana

-    Add the dashboard id
+    Add the dashboard json of sockshop.json from this repo.
-    13358
+    Also you can add this dashboard id 13358